pokt-network/pocket/docs/development/FAQ.md

 # FAQ

-Common issues shared by the community
+A list of common issues & resolutions shared by the V1 contributors

 ## Avoid redundant files from iCloud backup